 When you tie the knot, you can celebrate for multiple reasons.
 Not only are you now married to your love, but you can also expect lower insurance rates.
 Woo-hoo!
 Combining auto insurance into a single policy often decreases the total rate for both of you, and you may also see a drop in your homeowner’s or renter’s insurance.

 That being said, you may want to add some policies, such as a life insurance policy.
+Health insurance for young married couples is also important.
 After all, you now have more than you to think about!
 Adding policies will cost you more, but you will also have increased protection for the unexpected events of life.

 What insurance options should you consider when you get married?